solidjs/templates/README.md

 Feel free to make a pull request.
 Copy on of the template already available, tweak, name it properly and make a PR.

+## Contributing

+To update all dependencies you can run:

+`pnpm up -r -L`

 ## Troubleshooting

 It appears that Webstorm generate some weird triggers when saving a file.
 In order to prevent that you can follow [this thread](https://intellij-support.jetbrains.com/hc/en-us/community/posts/360000154544-I-m-having-a-huge-problem-with-Webstorm-and-react-hot-loader-) and disable the **"Safe Write"** option in **"Settings | Appearance & Behavior | System Settings"**.